pubcontrib/lngrdvsc/README.md

 `npm install && npm run package`, then right click on the resulting `.vsix` file and select `Install Extension VSIX`.
 Once the extension is installed you can delete the generated `.vsix file`.

+Alternatively you can run `npm run extend` to programmatically install the extension.
+This requires that `code` to be installed to the system path.